Tutorbird/algorithms_and_data_structures/personal_notes.md

  * If the amount of work is constant, O(n^d log(n))
  * If the amount of work is decreasing, O(n^d)
  * If the amount of work is increasing, O(n (log a / log b)

+MergeSort:
+ * Well that was fun.
+Dumb little mistakes like forgetting to update the index of the arrays while merging but overall easy to implement.
+Good DnC algorithms.
+10/10 would implement again.